meetings/developer-docs/data-api/resources/meetings/README.md

         include_draft : req.query.include_draft || 0 // 1|0
     }

-    GET /v1/users/:id/unscheduled_meetings/ (should me merged to the previous with a param)
+    GET /v1/users/:id/unscheduled_meetings (should me merged to the previous with a param)

 ### Special hack

-Don't use this :P It ws a quick hack for the summary
+**Don't use this!** It ws a quick hack for the summary.

-    GET /v1/users/:id/meetings_and_suggestions/
+    GET /v1/users/:id/meetings_and_suggestions

 ## Update